 SSL is a secure protocol used for communication between a web browser and server.
 In the context of websites, they help safeguard the data that passes between visitor and website.
 When an SSL connection is established, all information between the two points undergoes encryption.

-Although SSL may seem very abstract to most users, understanding them is not such a hard task.
+Although SSL may seem very abstract to most users, understanding them is not that difficult.

 When a web browser first tries to communicate with a web server, it needs to ensure it got in touch with the right one.
 This first step forms the basis for the connection.